-To request a refund (less the \$150 nonrefundable deposit) after the Fee Deadline for Medical or Compassionate reasons, obtain a Request for Withdrawal for Medical/Compassionate Reasons form from Information & Registration, and submit with cover letter and appropriate documentation to Information & Registration.
-To request a refund after the Course Withdrawal Deadline, submit the completed form and documentation to the School Dean or Associate Dean, or in the case of International Students, from the Director of Camosun College International or their designate.
+To request a refund (less the \$150 nonrefundable deposit and all Student Society fees and levies) after the fee deadline for medical or compassionate reasons, obtain a 'Request for Withdrawal for Medical/ Compassionate Reasons' form from Enrolment Services, and submit with cover letter and appropriate documentation to Enrolment Services.
+To request a refund after the course withdrawal deadline, submit the completed form and documentation to the school Dean or Associate Dean, or in the case of international students, from the Director of Camosun College International or their designate.